science-responds/science-responds.github.io-source/README.md

 bundle exec jeykyll serve
 ```

 This will incrementally rebuild if anything changes in your directory.
+You can now go to <http://localhost:4000> on a browser and see the website locally.
-Exit with Control-C.
+Exit with Control-C in the terminal.

 ## Adding content